 \subsection{Computational behavior of different CG algorithms}

 \phantom{}

 \emph{Setup:} We use a diagonal matrix $A$ as defined in \eqref{eq:diagmatrix} with $N=48$, $\lambda_1 = 0.1$, $\lambda_N=10^3$, and $\rho=0.25$.
-We use a right-hand side $b$ with equal components and unit $2$-norm.
-Additionally, we test two different algorithmic variants of CG: the variant of Hestenes and Stiefel \cite{HesSti52}, which uses three 2-term recurrences, and a different variant which uses two 3-term recurrences.
+We also use $b=[1,\dots,1]^T/\sqrt{N}$ and $x_0=0$.
+We test two mathematically equivalent algorithmic variants of CG: the variant of Hestenes and Stiefel \cite{HesSti52} which uses three 2-term recurrences (see Algorithm \ref{alg:hscg}), and a different variant which uses two 3-term recurrences.

-\emph{Observations:} The results comparing the relative $A$-norm of the error for both exact arithmetic and double precision are shown in Figure \ref{fig:fp2v3}.
-In exact arithmetic the $A$-norm error curves of the 2-term and 3-term variants are identical.
-In finite precision the convergence in both variants is delayed.
-The delay is slightly worse in the 3-term variant, and in addition the final accuracy level attained of this variant is over two orders of magnitude worse than the level attained by the 2-term variant.
+\emph{Observations:} The results comparing the relative $A$-norm of the error for exact and finite (double) precision computations are shown in Figure \ref{fig:fp2v3}.
+In exact arithmetic the $A$-norm error curves of the 2-term and 3-term variants are obviously identical.
+In finite precision the convergence is delayed.
+The delay is slightly worse in the 3-term variant, and the final accuracy level attained by this variant is over two orders of magnitude worse than the level attained by the 2-term variant.

-\emph{Explanation:} The variant which uses 3-term recurrences exhibits a greater loss of accuracy than the variant which uses 2-term recurrences.
-Whereas in the 2-term recurrence variant, the loss of accuracy is caused by a simple accumulation of local rounding errors, in the 3-term recurrence variant these local rounding errors can be \emph{amplified}.
+\emph{Explanation:} In the 2-term recurrences the loss of accuracy is caused by a simple accumulation of local rounding errors, but in the 3-term recurrences these local rounding errors can be \emph{substantially amplified}.
 This behavior is analyzed together with its dependence on the initial residual in \cite{GutStr00}.

-It should be cautioned that despite maintaining mathematical equivalence to Algorithm \ref{alg:hscg}, any algorithm that reorders computations or introduces auxiliary quantities can have different behavior computationally, i.e., in finite precision.
-Examples of CG algorithms designed for high-performance parallel environments include $s$-step (communication-avoiding) CG and pipelined CG, both of which are subject to potential amplification of local rounding errors and thus greater loss of accuracy than Algorithm \ref{alg:hscg}; see, e.g., \cite{Car15, CarRozStrTicTum18, CooYetAguGirVan18}.
+Despite maintaining mathematical equivalence to Algorithm \ref{alg:hscg}, any algorithm that reorders computations or introduces auxiliary quantities can have a different computational behavior.
+Examples of CG algorithms designed for high-performance parallel environments include $s$-step (communication-avoiding) CG and pipelined CG, both of which are subject to potential amplification of local rounding errors and thus more substantial delays of convergence and worse maximal attainable accuracy than Algorithm \ref{alg:hscg}; see, e.g., \cite{Car15, CarRozStrTicTum18, CooYetAguGirVan18}.